The 6th Food and Environmental Virology Conference (ISFEV 2018)

 Related Articles

-The following study will be presented at the 70th Annual Meeting of the Japanese Society for Virology (Sep.
-26-28, 2023, Sendai International Center).→FINISHED Nucleotide diversity in less sensitive murine norovirus adapted to chlorine solution Aken Puti Wanguyun, Wakana Oishi, Andri Taruna Rachmadi, Kazuhiko Katayama, Daisuke Sano You can find details of the 70th Annual Meeting of the Japanese Society for…
+The following study will be presented at the 8th International Calicivirus Conference (7-11, May, 2023, Rotterdam, The Netherlands).→FINISHED Nucleotide diversity and evolution rate of murine norovirus populations less sensitive to chlorine disinfection (poster presentation) Aken Puti Wanguyun, Wakana Oishi, Andri Taruna Rachmadi, Kazuhiko Katayama, Daisuke Sano